opengeospatial/teamengine/src/site/markdown/users.md

       </values>
             Test wms:wmsops-getmap-params-bbox-2 Passed

 ## Web application

-### Running via a Web User Interface
+### Using the Web Browser Interface

 The web application (teamengine.war) provides a user interface for selecting test suites, browsing test documentation, and launching test runs.
-The welcome page (e.g. http://localhost:8080/teamengine) displays a table listing all available test suites.
+The welcome page (e.g. http://localhost:8080/teamengine) displays a list of all available test suites.
 In a new installation a sample suite for the fictitious "XML Note" specification should appear.
 The listed test suites correspond to entries in the main configuration file located at TE\_BASE/config.xml.

 Select "Login" and then supply the appropriate credentials or register to create a new user account.
 After logging in, previous test sessions